-Construction work often involves hard physical labour, long days and working outside in extremes of temperature.
+Hospitality work often involves busy peak periods and physical work.
 Regular breaks help you to stay fresh and alert and avoid workplace accidents.
 They also allow time to rest, refresh and take care of any personal matters.

 All workers are entitled to set rest and meal breaks.
 The number and length depends on how many hours you work.
 The minimum length of breaks required by law is 10 minutes for rest breaks and 30 minutes for meal breaks.